 4. Company stock

 If your company closes down and is now worthless, then so is your company stock.
 If the company is acquired by a third party, then you might be able to get back some cents on the dollar of your company stock.
-This is a good example of why it’s recommend that you don’t put all your retirement dollars in one basket.
+This is a good example of why it’s recommended that you don’t put all your retirement dollars in one basket.

 What about unpaid 401(k) loans?

-There are many reasons why it doesn’t make sense to take a loan from your 401(k).
+There are many reasons why it may not make sense to take a loan from your 401(k).
 Here’s another one of them: If your company goes out of business, the outstanding balance on your 401(k) loan becomes due within 60 days of the day you were terminated.
 If you’re unable to come up with the payment by the deadline, the unpaid portion becomes taxable income, which will trigger the applicable income taxes.
 Those under age 59 1/2 will also have to pay a 10% early withdrawal penalty from the IRS.
 Certain states may charge additional income taxes and penalties.
 All of this would leave you with a large tax bill for that year’s tax return.

 Whatever portion you don’t pay back you will not be able to roll over (more on that in just a bit) to a new employer-sponsored retirement plan.